Gormenghast (series): Ruling family

 Titus Groan: The main character of the series, and heir to the Earldom of Gormenghast.
 He succeeds to the title of 77th Earl while still a child, but as he grows older, he develops ambivalent feelings toward his home.
 He is torn between pride in his lineage and the desire to escape from the castle and its traditions.
 Titus is born at the beginning of the first book of the series, the son of Sepulchrave and Gertrude, and is an infant throughout the whole of Titus Groan.
 He grows up and reaches young adulthood in the second book Gormenghast, which ends with him leaving Gormenghast after defeating Steerpike in battle.
 In the third book, Titus Alone, Titus discovers a world outside of Gormenghast where the castle and its inhabitants are unknown.
 Titus also features in another book called Boy in Darkness, which appears to take place during his youth in Gormenghast, but which is unconnected to the main story.
 Titus's character is one of yearning for freedom and the romance of being an ordinary person without the restrictions and responsibilities of the Earldom and the tradition that comes with it.

-As for Titus, he was almost grown now to his full height.
-But he was of an odd highly-strung nature -- sullen and excitable by turns.
-Strong as need be for his years, he was more apt to have his energy sapped by the excess of his imagination than of his body.

 Lord Sepulchrave: 76th Earl and Titus's father.
 He is a melancholy man who feels shackled by his duties as Earl, although he never questions them.
 His only escape is reading.
 However, when the castle's Library is burnt down, he is driven insane and comes to believe that he is one of the death-owls that live in the abandoned Tower of Flints.